kubecost/docs/kubecost-cloud-architecture.md

 Kubecost Cloud Architecture Overview
 ===================================

-Kubecost Cloud uses an agent to gather metrics and send them to an in-region S3 bucket.
+Kubecost Cloud uses an agent to gather metrics and send them to an S3 bucket.

 The agent requires 2 pods and an optional daemonSet: